top of page

 While you don't need to be a Bible scholar or a brilliant teacher to facilitate, your group does want to have a sense of direction from the Lord for an emphasis for C@H. Try to be spirit-led as you choose what Biblically-based content you will pursue.

-Occasionally, COTR may provide a devotional for C@H hosts/leads to offer direction.
+Occasionally, COTR may provide content for C@H hosts/leads to offer direction.
 Click the link below.

 STEP THREE: